Quickstart

 Install Golem CLI

-Golem CLI is a command-line application that allows you to deploy components, create and invoke workers, and otherwise manage your Golem applications.
+Golem CLI is a command-line application that allows you to deploy components, create and invoke agents, and otherwise manage your Golem applications.

 There are precompiled binaries of golem